In Switzerland, more than 94% of used glass is recycled. Glass recycling requires 25% less energy than the usual production from quartz sand.

 The PET recycling process is simple and many Swiss people (83%) already recycle their bottles.

 To go even further, reduce your consumption by investing in a reusable water bottle and fill it with tap water.
-Soon, you will find on our blog all our tips for a more ecological and environment-friendly way of life.
+Soon, you will find all of our tips for a more ecological and environment-friendly way of life on our blog.

 We found a short video for you that explains why PET beverage bottles should not be mixed with other bottles.